anthonyrisinger/cga/9/cga+01.md

 GA addresses complexity differently.
 Rather than reducing the total amount of computation, it reduces the number of distinct patterns that must be understood and maintained.
 The meet operation requires different computational strategies for different grade combinations—intersecting two spheres (grade 1 objects) follows different internal paths than intersecting two lines (grade 2 objects).
 However, the conceptual framework remains unified, and the reduction in distinct algorithms can significantly simplify system architecture.

-Major CAD systems and game engines succeed through sophisticated software engineering practices.
+Major CAD systems and game engines succeed through sophisticated software engineering practices that manage this inherent complexity.
 They employ rigorous testing frameworks, maintain extensive documentation, and develop domain-specific tools.
 These practices remain crucial when adopting geometric algebra.
 The framework provides conceptual unification, but building robust systems still requires careful engineering.

 #### Recognizing the Pattern